-At the same time, administrators, counsel, public policy makers, and scholars have increasingly reflected on law's role on the campuses.
-Criticism of that role, while frequent, is becoming more perceptive and more balanced.
+Administrators, counsel, public policy makers, and scholars have all reflected on the role of law on campus.
+While the influence of law is frequently criticized, this criticism is becoming more perceptive and more balanced.
 It is still often asserted that the law reaches too far and speaks too loudly.
 Especially because of the courts' and federal government's involvement, it is said that legal proceedings and compliance with legal requirements are too costly, not only in monetary terms but also in terms of the talents and energies expended; that they divert higher education from its primary mission of teaching and scholarship; and that they erode the integrity of campus decision making by bending it to real or perceived legal technicalities that are not always in the academic community's best interests.
-It is increasingly recognized, however, that such criticisms-although highlighting pressing issues for higher education's future-do not reveal all sides of these issues.
+It is increasingly recognized, however, that such criticisms-although highlighting pressing issues for higher education's future-do not acknowledge all sides of these issues.
 We cannot evaluate the role of law on campus by looking only at dollars expended, hours of time logged, pages of compliance reports completed, or numbers of legal proceedings participated in.
-We must also consider a number of less quantifiable questions: Are legal claims made against institutions, faculty, or staff usually frivolous or unimportant, or are they often justified?
+We must also consider a number of less quantifiable questions: Are legal claims made against institutions, faculty, or staff usually frivolous or unimportant, or are they sometimes justified?
 Are institutions providing effective mechanisms for dealing with claims and complaints internally, thus helping themselves avoid any negative effects of outside legal proceedings?
-Are courts and college counsel doing an adequate job of sorting out frivolous from justifiable claims, and of developing means for summary disposition of frivolous claims and settlement of justifiable ones?
+Are the courts and counsel for colleges and universities doing an adequate job of sorting out frivolous from justifiable claims and of developing means for summary disposition of frivolous claims and settlement of justifiable ones?
 Have administrators and counsel ensured that their legal houses are in order by engaging in effective preventive planning?
 Are courts being sensitive to the mission of higher education when they apply legal rules to campuses and when they devise remedies in suits lost by institutions?
-Do government regulations for the campus implement worthy policy goals, and are they adequately sensitive to higher education's mission?
-In situations where law's message has appeared to conflict with the best interests of academia, how has academia responded: Has the inclination been to kill the messenger, or to develop more positive remedies; to hide behind rhetoric, or to forthrightly document and defend its interests?
+Do government regulations for higher education implement worthy policy goals, and are they adequately sensitive to the mission of higher education?
+In situations where the message of the law has appeared to conflict with the best interests of academia, how has academia responded?
+Has the inclination been to kill the messenger or to develop more positive remedies-to hide behind rhetoric or to forthrightly document and defend the interests of higher education?